Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 | 9 | Core Developer | Veteran full-time developer allowed to push changes to the bitDubai repo 8|

+Please note that whenever with talk about a full-time developer is equivalent to two part-time developers.

 <br>
 ## Team Members